eluv-io/elv-live-js/doc/media_wallet/media_wallet_collections.md

   - content objects storing associated assets - trailers, clips, extras (associated to a primary asset)

 Media Catalog
- - points to conetent objects storing primary assets
+ - points to content objects storing primary assets

 Collections are needed when we need a 'page' for a grouping (like a TV series, sporting event stage)
   - and so we can structure things in special views (like google NBA, NFL)